eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678717746641/96e9be51-3959-4af0-af41-257fec8e0bbc.png align="center")

-Three main changes :
+Three main changes were done to :

-* Created the javascript file where all the code would be written in, named it 're-order.js'.
+* Create the javascript file where all the code would be written in, its named 're-order.js'.

-* Created a folder('src') to put the JS file into, for a level of organization.
+* Create a folder('src') to put the JS file into, for a level of organization.

-* Updated the 'scripts' object in the package.json file, to point npm at the javascript file just created.
+* Update the 'scripts' object in the package.json file, to point npm at the javascript file just created.
 This makes it easier to run the code, rather than having to always type '**node re-order.js**' and having to keep track of the name and the folder you're in, you could just use '**npm start**' and let npm handle the rest.

 We're good to commence writing the code now.
 As you observed, there is also a **node\_modules** folder in the structure now, that's where the 'regedit' module we downloaded earlier is stored and also where any future module installed would be saved.